staxgr/mmbaas/README.md

 bin/mongod
 ```

-Check out this repository and build it.
+Check out this repository and execute it:

 ```
 git clone <this repo>